Neo1289/New-adventure-game/README.md

 game to-do list:
+- fix the SideGame looping
-- fix the enter the room logic
+- fix the enter the room question logic
-- give the player a magic that he can use to attack
-- there are 4 elements on magic he will get only one
-- add an enemy and build the fight logic against
+- built a general animated sprite to use for all animated character